Updated 09/03/2025

 (i)

-to the extent that unpaid late fees have been capitalised in the institution's income statement, they shall be added to the institution's measure of exposure and loss;
+to the extent that fees for late payments, imposed on the obligor before the time of default, have been capitalised in the institution’s income statement, they shall be added to the institution's measure of exposure and loss;

 (j)

-for exposures to corporates, institutions and central governments and central banks, estimates of LGD shall be based on data over a minimum of five years, increasing by one year each year after implementation until a minimum of seven years is reached, for at least one data source.
-If the available observation period spans a longer period for any source, and the data is relevant, this longer period shall be used.
+for exposures to corporates, institutions, central governments and central banks, and regional governments, local authorities and public sector entities, estimates of LGD shall be based on data over a minimum of five years, increasing by one year each year after implementation until a minimum of seven years is reached, for at least one data source, if the available observation period spans a longer period for any source, and the data are relevant, that longer period shall be used.

 2.